highest level of veteran satisfaction with state VA hospital

 Approximately four years ago, Ray Hamilton was looking for a change.
 A veteran from Upstate New York, Ray moved to Vermont looking to get away from...

-For more than three years, Florida native Joshua Hayes was a member of the Old Guard, the U.S. Army's ceremonial unit.
-Hayes was assigned to the...
+By KEN PICARD For more than three years, Florida native Joshua Hayes was a member of the Old Guard, the U.S. Army's ceremonial unit.
+Hayes was...

 Wheel Pad is a Vermont company that manufactures eco-friendly 200 square foot universally accessible bedroom and bathroom modules that can be...